 Getting the basics right has never been more important – good record keeping, substantiation, correct account codes, properly accounting for private use and declaring all cash transactions are essential to assure yourself, your tax agent and the ATO that your tax affairs are in order.

-If you’ve made errors or need to correct your business records, speak with a CPA Australia-registered tax agent who can work with you and the ATO to get things right.
+If you are seeking advice, have made errors or need to correct your business records, speak with a CPA Australia-registered tax agent who can work with you and the ATO to get things right.

 Maximise depreciation deductions